The crispy polenta is topped with tomato sauce, sautéed kale, mushrooms and a generous pile of grated Parmesan cheese.

 Continue to whisk until the mixture thickens, about 2 to 3 minutes.
 Turn the heat to low and cook, stirring occasionally for 20 minutes.
 Season with the pepper and stir in the Parmesan until fully incorporated.

-Line a 9×9-inch cake pan or baking dish with parchment paper and pour the polenta in and spread in an even layer.
+Line a 9×9-inch cake pan, baking dish or rimmed sheet pan with parchment paper and pour the polenta in and spread in an even layer.
 Cover and refrigerate until it becomes firm, for at least an hour.

 Cut the polenta into 9 squares.
 Heat a large non-stick pan over medium heat, add the olive oil and heat through.
 Working in batches add the polenta to the pan and fry until golden brown, about 5 minutes on each side.
 Remove and set aside.